realmbgl/kudo-tutorial/unit2/README.md

 This unit uses `elasticsearch` as base technology to showcase how to develop a stateful framework.

-In this unit we use separate YAML files for framework type, implementation, and instance.
-The files are the following.

 ### [params.yaml](operator/params.yaml)

 The sample has one configuration parameter named `NODE_COUNT`, the number of nodes in the elasticsearch cluster, it defaults to `3`.